BLOG: Leadership InsightsGet Email Updates

 But, expectations are bigger, deadlines are faster, and the stakes have never been higher in our professional and personal lives.
 Our ability to negotiate on our own behalf has never been more important.
 So, what can we do to scale this challenge?

-Here are some quick tips to get you started—then join me this fall for a deep dive!
+Here are some quick tips to get you started:

 - Negotiate on a video call.
 I know you don’t want another video call right now, but during difficult conversations—which is what a negotiation can become—we get so much back through seeing the other person.
 We gain more clarity on the other person’s tone, timing, facial expressions, and how engaged they are.
 In addition to what you gain, remember that how you show up via video sends lots of messages too.
 So, stay aware and alert to your nonverbal communication as much as you are dialed in to theirs.